cs-shubham-morankar/connector-kaspersky-security-center/docs/KasperskySecurityCenterConnectorDoc.md

 Connector Version: 1.0.1

-Authored By: Islam Baker (Fortinet SE)
+Authored By: Fortinet

+Contributors: Islam Baker, Vincent

 Certified: No
 ## Installing the connector